CSSS-Games/CSSS/CONTRIBUTING.md

 # Contributing
-Thanks for your interest in contributing to this project. contribute or report issues in the following ways:
+Thanks for your interest in contributing to this project.
+You can contribute or report issues in the following ways:

 ## Pull Requests
 If you would like to create a pull request, please make sure that you are on the [develop branch](https://github.com/stuajnht/CSSS/tree/develop) before opening one.
 Once you have cloned or forked this repo, open the `CSSS.sln` file to begin development.
 This project uses [git-flow](https://github.com/nvie/gitflow) as its branching model.